ray-project/ray/doc/source/rllib-env.rst

             self.critic_network, feed_dict={"obs": global_obs_batch})
         return sample_batch

 2. Updating the critic: the centralized critic loss can be added to the loss of the custom policy, the same as with any other value function.
-For an example of defining loss inputs, see the `PGPolicy example <https://github.com/ray-project/ray/blob/master/rllib/agents/pg/pg_policy.py>`__.
+For an end-to-end runnable example, see `examples/centralized_critic.py <https://github.com/ray-project/ray/blob/master/rllib/examples/centralized_critic.py>`__.

 Grouping Agents
 ~~~~~~~~~~~~~~~